RedHatEdge/patterns/blocks/aap-on-acp-install/README.md

 ![Topology](./.images/topology.png)

 ## Part 1 - Defining Configuration
-To get started, the desired network configuration of the IT automation platform will be defined.
+To get started, the desired configuration of the IT automation platform will be defined.
 Most of the desired state will center on the persistent storage options.

 ```yaml
 ---